 - In another small bowl, measure out flour, sugar, salt, and baking powder, mix together thoroughly with a whisk and set aside.

-- Add soften cream cheese, egg, the cool butter, and vanilla extract to a medium mixing bowl and cream until smooth.
+- Add softened cream cheese, egg, the cool butter, and vanilla extract to a medium mixing bowl and cream until smooth.

-- Combine the dry ingredients into the wet ingredients with a spatula.
+- Fold the dry ingredients into the wet ingredients with a spatula until just combined.
+Fold in the diced peach.

-- Pour into prepared pan, use the spatula to distribute the batter evenly and create a flat surface.
+- Pour batter into prepared pan.
+Use the spatula to distribute the batter evenly and create a flat surface.

 - Sprinkle the cold streusel over the top evenly.